core-coin/cip/cip/core/cip-99.md

 childPrivKey = privKey + clampedTemplate
 ```

 Note: There won't be an overflow since the upper bytes of the template are set to zero.
-EdDSA security standards necessitate the 9th bit of `privateKey` to be 1 to defend against rho-attacks.
-We clamped the template because we want to add it to `privateKey` while ensuring that the 9th bit of the result remains secure.
+EdDSA security standards require the 9th bit of `privateKey` to be 1 to defend against rho-attacks.
+We clamp the template because we want to add it to `privateKey` while ensuring that the 9th bit of the result remains secure.
 As 32 bits following the 9th bit are zero, we can perform at least \(2^{22}\) addition operations on the `privateKey`.
-This restricts the tree's hierarchy level to approximately \(2^{20}\).
+This limits the tree's hierarchy level to approximately \(2^{20}\).

 ### Child Pair Generation: Private Key to Public Key

 Public keys are generated using the `privateKey2privateKey` method, and then deriving the public key from the private key as usual.

-### Child Pair Generation: Public Key to Public
+### Child Pair Generation: Public Key to Public Key

 It is impossible to generate a child public key from a hardened public key, which is the primary attribute of hardened keys: they are designed to prevent such derivation.